 Photography–Community Connections is a digital photography course, emphasizing the use of photographic image to make considered, social, visual statements.
 Project work will emphasize community connections, with each student producing work that relates to or advocates for topics of concern to the local community.
 Methods for building visual narratives while making expressive, meaningful, and technically sound images will be taught.
 Class time is also dedicated to in-depth discussions on the social impact of photography, building relationships with community partners, field methods, and class critiques.

-SAS Vocal Ensemble enables students to develop basic performance techniques in a small ensemble setting through the study of a variety of musical genres appropriate to high school level students.
-Ensemble will focus on vocal music with student-supplied accompaniment based on availability of instrumental talent from the student pool.
-Emphasis will be placed on vocal independence, expressiveness, and stylistic authenticity.
-A basic understanding of theory will be gained through weekly rehearsals.
-Singers who read music will be a welcome addition, but it is not required for those who have excellent ears.
-Instrumentalists will need to be independent with regards to ability to play, but ensemble will be conducted.
-Individual students may be asked to provide music or lead hymn singing in chapel with instruction regarding chapel process provided.
-Students will perform on campus a minimum of four times with possible performances off campus as well.
-Students will be required to attend a minimum of two concerts each semester at the University of the South or elsewhere and will turn in a written critique of each performance.
-Each student will choose a performance project that will be graded as their final exam.
-This class may be taken repeatedly for credit.
+SAS Vocal Ensemble enables students to develop performance techniques in a small ensemble setting through the study of a variety of musical genres appropriate to high school level students.
+The ensemble will focus on accompanied and a cappella vocal music, and an emphasis will be placed on vocal independence, expressiveness, and stylistic authenticity.
+A basic understanding of theory will be gained through weekly sight-singing, dictation, and responding to played musical examples.
+Singers who read music will be a welcome addition, but it is not required for those who have good ears.
+The ensemble will provide music or lead hymn singing in chapel with instruction regarding chapel process provided.
+Students will perform on campus for assemblies, creative expression events, chapels, Christmas Revels, spring concerts, and end-of-year ceremonies.
+This course may be taken repeatedly for credit.